InnerSourceCommons/InnerSourceLearningPath/contributor/outline.md

       - Reduce single points of failure (team or personal)

    - Contribution Rationale
+         - If you're going to spend the time on it anyway, you might as well do it in a place where you're throwing in your lot with others who are also working in the area.
       - Prevent/reduce duplication of efforts through many teams
       - Increasing personal reputation
       - Things that you gain as a contributor.